 Academic researchers across the physical sciences and engineering disciplines depend on liquid helium to perform experiments and maintain critical instruments.
 However, reliable and affordable liquid helium procurement remains a principle challenge for the academic community.
 Although there are potentially thousands of academics purchasing liquid helium, individual users have little purchasing power and often face dramatic price fluctuations and have concerns regarding reliable delivery – especially during a shortage.

-In an effort to provide academic users increased reliability and affordability when purchasing liquid helium, APS and the American Chemical Society (ACS) are working with the Defense Logistics Agency (DLA) to create a pilot program aimed at improving liquid helium purchasing for academics.
+In an effort to provide academic users increased reliability and affordability when purchasing liquid helium, APS, in partnership with American Chemical Society (ACS) and the Defense Logistics Agency (DLA), has launched a new program aimed at improving liquid helium purchasing for academics.

 Frequently Asked Questions